horriblebyte/TrayAppWithMutexWinForms/README.md

 # TrayAppWithMutex
-An example application running on the system tray.
+An example application running on the system tray for WinForms.